 The following rules and procedures for Education Council elections are in accordance with the College and Institute Act.
 In the event of any conflict between the rules and procedures and the Act, the College and Institute Act shall prevail.

-According to the College and Institute Act, support staff is defined as:
+According to the College and Institute Act:

 Student is defined as “a person the Registrar recognizes to be enrolled and in good standing in a course or program of studies at the institution”.